-Does your family spend most of their time in the kitchen?
-The kitchen tends to bring friends and families together.
-However, there are still many hazards in a kitchen.
+Does your family spend most of its time in the kitchen?

-Here's how to keep everyone safe from burns and scalds in the kitchen.
+Here's how to keep everyone safe from burns and scalds:

 - Don’t carry or hold a child while cooking on the stove.
-Instead, move a high chair in the kitchen within reach or sight before you start.
-Then talk to your children so they know what’s going on.
-It’s a great way to spend time together.
+Instead, move a high chair within reach or sight before you start.
+It's an easier and safer way to talk to your children so they know what’s going on — a great way to spend time together.

 - With everything going on, we know the water heater is the last thing on your mind.
 But a small adjustment can give you one less thing to worry about.
-To prevent accidental scalding from the sink, shower or bath, set your water heater to 120 degrees Fahrenheit or the manufacturer’s recommended setting.
+Set your water heater to 120 degrees Fahrenheit or the manufacturer’s recommended setting to prevent scalding from the sink, shower or bath.

-- Kids love to reach, so to prevent hot food or liquid spills, use the back burner of your stove and turn pot handles away from the edge.
-Keep hot foods away from the edge of your counters.
+- Kids love to reach, so use the back burner of your stove and turn pot handles away from the edge to prevent hot spills.
+Keep hot food away from the edge of your counters.

 - Make a habit of placing matches, gasoline and lighters in a safe place, out of children’s reach.
 Avoid novelty lighters or lighters that look like toys.